Concentration of measure and generalized product of random vectors with an application to Hanson-Wright-like inequalities: Basics and notations of the concentration of measure framework

 where $Z'_p$ is an independent copy of $Z_p$.
 Inequality~\eqref{eq:characterization_concentration_avec_moments} also holds if we replace $f(Z'_p)$ with $\mathbb E[f(Z_p)]$ (of course the constants $C$ and $c$ might be slightly different). \end{proposition}

 The Lipschitz-concentrated vectors described in Definition~\ref{def:concentrated_sequence} belong to the larger class of linearly concentrated random vectors that only requires the linear observations to concentrate.
 This ``linear concentration'' presents less stability properties than those described by Proposition~\ref{pro:stabilite_lipschitz_mappings} but is still a relevant notion because: \begin{enumerate} \item although it must be clear that a concentrated vector $Z$ is generally far from its expectation (for instance Gaussian vectors lie on an ellipse), it can still be useful to have some control on $\Vert Z -\mathbb E[Z] \Vert$ to express the concentration of product of vectors; linear concentration is a sufficient assumption for this control, \item there are some examples (Proposition~\ref{pro:concentration_lineaire_YAX} and~\ref{pro:concentration_lineaire_XDY}) where we can only derive linear concentration inequalities from a Lipschitz concentration hypothesis.
-In that case, we say that the Lipschitz concentration ``degenerates'' into linear concentration that appears as a ``residual'' concentration property. \end{enumerate} These properties of linear concentration are discussed in depth in the next section.
+In that case, we say that the Lipschitz concentration ``degenerates'' into linear concentration that appears as a ``residual'' concentration property. \end{enumerate}